If you're shopping around for a gym right now, you've probably realized that memberships can be seriously expensive.

 Sites like Groupon and LivingSocial often offer coupons that give you a chance to test-drive a facility on the cheap and then lower the costs of membership and classes if you sign on.
 Most gyms are also fine with letting prospective members try out the place via a day- or week-long free trial.
 If they don't offer it, ask.

 If workout classes are your thing and you're okay with not having a main gym as your fitness go-to spot, consider ClassPass.
-For a monthly fee of $30 to $135, depending on the plan you choose and where you live, you get access to classes at studios and boutiques in 39 major metro areas.
+For a monthly fee, which varies depending on the plan you choose and where you live, you get access to classes at studios and boutiques in several major metro areas.
 There's also PassBook, from the American Health and Fitness Alliance.
 PassBook contains hundreds of passes to health and fitness clubs in New York, Houston, Chicago and Los Angeles that range from two free visits per club to a week-long pass — all for $95.

 Investigate Group Discounts

 Some gyms will cut you a better deal if you’re joining with a family member or friend, says Ryan Halvorson, senior editor for IDEA Health & Fitness Association and group training specialist at Bird Rock Fit gym in La Jolla, California.
 If your company doesn’t offer gym membership discounts as part of a wellness package, recruit coworkers to sign up together; many gyms will offer a steeper discount if a big group joins at once.

 Machines, free weights, classes — traditional gyms offer a little of everything.
 But if you prefer a specific workout and don’t need all those options, you might get more bang for your buck at a boutique studio or specialized gym, says Pete McCall, exercise scientist and senior personal training expert for the American Council on Exercise.
 Love spinning or rock climbing?
 Membership to a studio or climbing gym are better investments.